StevenDavid/lambda-layer-tokenization/README.md

 ./get_layer_packages.sh
 ```

-**Step 5.5** Copy the python files `ddb_encrypt_item.py` and `hash_gen.py` to *dynamodb-client/python/* , which are required for Lambda layer which expects files to be in a specific directory to be used by Lambda function.
+**Step 5.5** Copy the python files `ddb_encrypt_item.py` and `hash_gen.py` to *dynamodb-client/python/*.
+This is required since Lambda Layer expects files to be in a specific directory to be used by Lambda function.
 [More details on this](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)
+`ddb_encrypt_item.py` – This file contains the logic to encrypt and decrypt the plain text and store encrypted information in DynamoDB table.
+`hash_gen.py` - This file contains the logic to create UUID tokens for strings which will be provided to the end application in exchange for sensitive data, for example, credit card.

 ```bash
 cp ddb_encrypt_item.py dynamodb-client/python/